beelzebielsk/vim-like_gui_objects/notes.md

 - Move to bottommost visible (`L`).
 - Move to first widget (`gg`)
 - Move to last widget (`G`)

+## For Designing Custom Widgets

+I'd know exactly which key does what, I wouldn't have to figure out this puzzle of figuring out which key to transmit to the underlying container widgets because I'd be using my own container widgets.

+## Designing an Interface Instead

+Rather than trying to conform to everything possible, I can specify some things about how to move around, and what functions it can perform for widgets.
+Designers of widgets, such as myself, other users of urwid or the urwid creator could then design their widgets in such a way as to work with the interface that I specify.

+Maybe the widgets can have a method for passing up keybindings.

+However, the reverse command map seems to be the most promising method, currently.
+The 'interface' specified here could just be specifying the different kinds of available commands, and what their names would be.
+This way, widgets could offer them up in their command maps so that they could be accessed by the normal mode of the wrapped widget.

+That being said, if I create a crapton of navigation things that I'd want, it might be wasteful to bind keys to these things in the normal operation.
+A fair number of widgets might not be able to handle all the extra keybindings, making their use in insert mode bad.
+So also consider creating a way to accept callbacks that will get fired off when a certain command is given.

 # TODO